margaretmf/margaretmf.github.io/research.md

 'Occupational therapy addresses the dysfunction found in a wide variety of psychiatric, developmental, and physical disorders.'"

 ## [Music & Sound Therapy](https://www.ot-innovations.com/music-sound-therapy/) ##
 "Music is a very powerful sensory modulation tool!
 The therapeutic effects of music on the nervous system are well researched.
 Literature states that a 60 beat per minute pulse can help entrain healthy internal rhythms.
-Some important considerations before using music in the environment or during OT treatment sessions include the following: diagnosis, age, culture, environment, personal preferences, sensitivities, and personal history."
+Some important considerations before using music in the environment or during OT treatment sessions include the following: diagnosis, age, culture, environment, personal preferences, sensitivities, and personal history.

-"Slower paced music with a consistent and predictable rhythm is known for having calming effects on the system, while upbeat & quick paced music is generally alerting and facilitates action/movement.
+Slower paced music with a consistent and predictable rhythm is known for having calming effects on the system, while upbeat & quick paced music is generally alerting and facilitates action/movement.
 Some popular examples are listed below:

 Ambient music encompasses a variety of music; most common today are many of the 'relaxation tapes' widely available on the market.
 The purpose of these recordings is to produce a general state of relaxation.